 Frequently Asked Questions (FAQs)

 Yes, Indian visitors are required to apply for a Singapore eVisa.
+Indian visitors will also need a Singapore Arrival Card which can be applied for online.

 How much does it cost for a Singapore visa (SG Arrival Card) for Indian Citizens?